Best Times to Visit Las Vegas, Nevada, USA

 What's the best time of year to visit Las Vegas to avoid the extreme heat?

 To escape the desert heat, visit Las Vegas during the spring (March-May) or fall (September-November).
-These shoulder seasons offer pleasant daytime temperatures, perfect for exploring outdoors, while the evenings remain comfortable for enjoying the city's vibrant nightlife.
-You'll also find better deals on flights and hotels compared to the peak summer months.
+These shoulder seasons offer pleasant daytime temperatures, ideal for exploring outdoors, while the evenings remain comfortably warm.
+You'll also find fewer crowds and potentially better deals on hotels.

-How easy is it to get around Las Vegas without a car?
+How can I get around Las Vegas without renting a car?

 What are some lesser-known attractions that locals enjoy?

-Skip the usual tourist traps and head to the Neon Museum for a glimpse into Vegas's history.
-Another hidden gem is the Seven Magic Mountains, a colorful public art installation a short drive south of the city.
-For a unique experience, consider a hike in Red Rock Canyon National Conservation Area for stunning desert landscapes.
+Skip the usual tourist traps and check out the Neon Museum for a glimpse into Vegas's history, or explore the Arts District for trendy galleries and murals.
+For a unique experience, take a day trip to Red Rock Canyon National Conservation Area for stunning desert scenery and hiking trails.
+It's a world away from the Strip!

 Are there any specific cultural customs or etiquette tips I should be aware of in Las Vegas?